Do any of the following describe your situation in the garden:

 If any of these scenarios sound like you, a landscape consultation may be just what you need.

-Depending on the company that you choose, landscape consultations can be set up in different ways, and you may be able to structure the results to fit your needs.
-A consultation can be a meeting with or without a written report, or you may prefer to end up with a landscape design.
-If you do not choose to get a written report, make sure you take notes so you can refer to them later.
+Depending on the company that you choose, landscape consultations can be set up in different ways.
+A consultation can be a meeting with or without a written report.
+However, if you do not choose to get a written report, make sure you take notes so you can refer to them later.

 How much will it cost?

-A consultation is essentially purchasing a professional’s time and expertise, so the cost will often be billed at an hourly rate. $60-$125 per hour plus travel time is not unreasonable, and of course the cost can go much higher.
-If you choose to take your own notes, you can get a lot of information in a one hour consultation.
+A consultation is essentially purchasing a professional’s time and expertise, so the cost will often be billed at an hourly rate. $60-$125 per hour including travel time is not unreasonable.
+And of course the cost can go much higher depending on the brand.
 If you would like a written report, expect to pay for several additional hours of work.
+However, you can get a lot of information in a one hour consultation simply taking your own notes.

 For a more detailed plan, a landscape design may be the best option for you.
-A comprehensive design will take far longer than a consultation, as much as 10-15 hours for a typical suburban property, but will give you much more detail.
+A comprehensive design will take far longer than a consultation – typically 10-15 hours for a typical suburban property.
 Although this is more expensive initially, it can be an excellent investment.
-And because a final landscape design includes a plant list, you can save money in the long run by using your design to purchase plants appropriate to the site and placing them in the right location.
+A final landscape design includes a plant list; therefore, you can save money in the long run by using your design to purchase plants appropriate to the site and placing them in the right location.

 When selecting any contractor, it pays to do your homework.
 Ask about membership in professional organizations, certifications, and education.
 Make sure you are comfortable with the company, their level of expertise and professionalism.
 And when you are done, enjoy using the information you get to create a beautiful property!